jwang996/symfony_api_monitoring/README.md

 Modern observability stacks are incredibly powerful and ever-evolving.
 I’m excited to continue learning about Prometheus, Grafana, Jaeger, OpenTelemetry, and other tools to build even more robust systems.

-’ve enjoyed working with PHP and Symfony because of its elegant structure and rapid development capabilities, but I also realize that modern applications need robust observability; therefore, I want to integrate a full monitoring stack (Prometheus, Grafana, etc) to gain real-time insights and build more resilient systems.
+I’ve enjoyed working with PHP and Symfony because of its elegant structure and rapid development capabilities, but I also realize that modern applications need robust observability; therefore, I want to integrate a full monitoring stack (Prometheus, Grafana, etc) to gain real-time insights and build more resilient systems.
 ## Further Reading

 * [Prometheus](https://prometheus.io/docs/)